Leadership, Fairness is Not Neutrality

 Leaders with less occupational knowledge than those they lead bring greatness to the team when they use their impartial objectivity to help teams work through divergent views.
 They lose the team’s respect when their neutrality says “I’m not worthy”.
 Fairness to the team lies in overcoming self-doubt to ignite that team’s success, no matter what.

 Leaders who want to build empowerment bring greatness to the team by not confusing empowerment with democracy.
 Empowerment tracks toward a common goal.
 Democracy tracks toward individual choice.
 Great leaders foster empowerment in teams (not democracy) to engage all to reach a shared success.
-Fairness to the team lives in resisting the temptation to be neutral and preventing empowerment from morphing into democracy.
+Fairness to the team lives in resisting the temptation to be neutral.
+It shines in preventing empowerment from morphing into democracy.

 From my professional experience to your success,

-©2012 Kate Nasser, CAS, Inc. Somerville, NJ.
-If you want to re-post or republish this post, please email info@katenasser.com.
+©2012-2014 Kate Nasser, CAS, Inc. Somerville, NJ.
+I appreciate your sharing the link to this post on your social streams.
+However, if you want to re-post or republish the content of this post, please email info@katenasser.com for permission and guidelines.
 Thank you for respecting intellectual capital.

 Very.
 Very.
 Very well said !